Trade surplus hits N12trn in H1 as weak naira raises exports - Businessday NG

 Nigeria’s trade surplus, the difference between exports and imports, rose to N6.95 trillion in the second quarter of 2024, according to the latest foreign trade statistics report released by the National Bureau of Statistics (NBS) on Wednesday.

-This shows a 33.63 percent increase from the N5.19 trillion recorded between January to March 2024, bringing the total value to N12.14 trillion in the first half of 2024.
+This marks a 33.63 percent increase from the N5.19 trillion recorded between January to March 2024, bringing the total value at N12.14 trillion in the first half of 2024.

 Total merchandise trade in Africa’s most populous nation stood at N31.8 trillion in Q2, a decline of 3.76 percent compared to the preceding quarter and a 150.39 percent jump compared to a year ago.

-Analysts attribute the surge in exports to the exchange rate depreciation caused by the foreign exchange reform implemented last June.
+Analysts attributed the surge in exports to the exchange rate depreciation caused by the foreign exchange reform implemented last June.

-Tobi Ehinmosan, a fixed income and macroeconomic analyst at the Lagos-based FBNQuest Capital, said the major factor for this significant trade surplus is the decline in import trade.
+Tobi Ehinmosan, a fixed income and macroeconomic analyst at Lagos-based FBNQuest Capital, said the major factor for this significant trade surplus numbers is the decline in import trade.

 “No doubt, our export performance has been on the rise but then the main driver is the drop in import trade, especially from June 2023 when the exchange rate was floated,” he said.